proyectitos-fisi/pintos/submissions/project1_threads.md

 int64_t wakeup_tick;    /* The tick to wake up the thread */
 ```

-List of all currently-sleeping threads ordered by `wakeup_tick`
+And to keep track of sleeping threads, a global list was created.
-ascending.
-Threads in this list are waiting to be woken up by
+Threads in this list are waiting to be woken up by the timer interrupt
-the timer interrupt handler.
+handler.

 ```c
 // Added to global scope (thread.c)